open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 Then create `train.txt` and `val.txt` to split dataset.

-According to TransUnet, the following is the data set division.
+According to TransUNet, the following is the data set division.

 train.txt